Kaif10/Twiter-bot/README.md

-Twitter Bot Sample
+Twitter Bot
-A sample Twitter bot in Python.
+A fun Twitter bot in Python that automatically replies to the tweets in which it is tagged.

 Set up notes
 How to install Tweepy